faker-js/faker/CONTRIBUTING.md

 ## Adding new locale or updating existing one

 After adding new or updating existing locale data, you need to run `pnpm run generate:locales` to generate/update the related files.
-Please split your PRs into one per category (e.g. person, location) to simplify/speed up reviews.
+Please only change files related to one module (e.g. person, location) whenever possible.
+This can simplify/speed up the review process.
+Additionally, it allows the maintainers to track PRs in a meaningful way by adding related labels.

 ## Building Faker